This is a Groupmuse

 Where does this music come from?

 This program is based around three "big" pieces for the flute and guitar.
 If you haven't heard this combination yet, it's ideal.
-Something about the open harmonics of the stringed guitar and the wind-produced sound of the flute make the blend extremely unique.
+Something about the open harmonics of the stringed guitar and the wind-produced sound of the flute, make the blend extremely unique.

-Piazzolla's piece is considered standard repertoire for this instrumentation, it's also the first piece we played together and is filled with big emotions and colorful narrative.
-The Beaser piece came a lot later, but was written for two great instrumentalists of the flute and guitar, and has become a technical and lyrical war horse for flute and guitar duos.
-It's familiar American melodies, are woven contrapuntally, and offer yet another interpretation of this fluid and vast genre we call "folk".
-The piece by Ross Thompson, is influenced by nature, specifically the California Redwood forest, where the duo met for the first time and began working together.
-Although not directly influenced by the other two pieces, its compositional architecture is similar, namely the structure of shorter movements compiling into one larger narrative or suite.
+Piazzolla's piece is considered standard repertoire for this instrumentation, it is also the first piece we played together and is filled with big emotions and colorful narrative.
+The Beaser piece came a later and was written for two great instrumentalists of the flute and guitar, becoming a technical and lyrical war horse for flute and guitar duos.
+Its familiar American melodies, are woven contrapuntally, and offer yet another interpretation of this fluid and vast genre we call American "folk".

 Location